H.S. GIRLS LACROSSE: Curran, Foxboro take it to Bishop Feehan in romp

-ATTLEBORO — The Foxboro High girls lacrosse team was simply too quick on the draw for Bishop Feehan High on Wednesday
+ATTLEBORO — The Foxboro High girls lacrosse team was simply too quick on the draw for Bishop Feehan High last Wednesday

 Foxboro head coach Kathleen McCullough agreed with the draws being the difference, citing Noone’s prowess in winning on draws as key to helping generate the offense.